fmuriel/data-visualization-board/README.md

 - Request all shipments

 Once the shipments are loaded into the board, they will be able to:

-- Filter the shipments by Mode
+- Filter the shipments by Courier
 - Filter the shipments by Status
 - Order the requests by ascending Estimated Departure or Estimated Arrival
 - Filtering and ordering at the same time, combining the options above